cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 ## Denom trace

-The token denoms should the same behavior as in the `ibc-transfer` module:
+The token denoms should have the same behavior as described in the `ibc-transfer` module:

 - An external token received from a chain has a unique `denom`, reffered to as `voucher`
-- When a token sent to a chain is sent back and received, the chain can resolve the voucher and convert it back to the original token denomination
+- When a token which is sent to a blockchain is sent back and received, the chain can resolve the voucher and convert it back to the original token denomination

-Vouchers are hashes, therefore you must store which original denomination is related to a voucher, you can do this with an indexed type.
+`Voucher` tokens are represented as hashes, therefore you must store which original denomination is related to a voucher, you can do this with an indexed type.

-For a voucher, you store: the source port ID, source channel ID and the original denom
+For a `voucher` you store: the source port ID, source channel ID and the original denom

 ```go
 starport type denomTrace port channel origin --indexed --module ibcdex